Ruby1993/Eron-Fraud-Detection-master/Project_Answer Summary.md

 Project Summary

-1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
-As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?

 Project Background
 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.